WPMedia/arc-themes-blocks/blocks/simple-list-block/README.md

 # `@wpmedia/simple-list-block`
-_Fusion News Theme Simple List block is a dynamically-sized list with items of a title and image.
+_Fusion Theme Simple List block is a dynamically-sized list with items of a title and image.
 The list itself also has a title._

 ## Acceptance Criteria
 - As a Themes customer, I can place a Simple List Block on my PageBuilder pages and templates, so that I can showcase most read or editor's picks content to my readers.